Home » Culture » Handicrafts of Kashmir Valley

 Wood Carving

-Wood of walnut tree is unique in colour, grains and inherent.
-Kashmiri artisans are famous for wood carving and fret work on the walnut wood.
-The design and creativity turns out outclass and superior in quality.
+The colour, grains and inherent characteristics of walnut tree wood are distinctive.
+Kashmiri artisans are famous for their walnut wood carving and fret work.
+Their design and creativity produce outclass and superior quality products.

 Copper and Silver Carving

-Copper lining on the walls, floor and ceiling is quite popular handicrafts among the locals.
-Similarly household items like samovars, bowls, plates and trays decorated with floral, stylish geometric design, leafy and calligraphic motifs.
-This creativity on copper or silver calles as ‘naqash’.
+Copper lining on the walls, floor and ceiling is a popular local handicraft.
+Similarly, samovars, bowls, plates and trays with floral, stylish geometric design, leafy and calligraphic motifs.
+This type of creativity on copper or silver refers as ‘naqash’.

 Author: Fehmeeda Farid Khan